<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Moving day checklist

-This is the day you’ve been waiting for.
-But before you hand over the keys to your old place, there are a few things you need to do to ensure a smooth transition:
+Before you hand over the keys to your old place, there are a few things you need to do for a smooth transition.

 Setting up your utilities in your new home

 You’re finally in!
-You’ve done the initial checks…now it’s time to get everything formalised.
+You’ve done the initial checks…now it’s time to get everything set up.

 💡 Find and contact energy suppliers